-<segment number>/ -
+- <segment number>/ ---

+<segment number> This must be the <instruction address> of an instructior limit is not enab

-<segment number=""> <instruction address=""></instruction></segment> This must be the exact segment number and address of an instruction.
+This must be the exact segment number and address of an instruction.
 If either is 0, the corresponding limit is not enabled.
-A <segment number=""> of 0 means</segment> any segment, not just segment 0.
+A <segment number> of 0 means any segment, not just segment 0.